 Contemporary Views by Perry Dyer

-New AIS members also receive a copy of the AIS publication Basic Iris Culture, an informative booklet that provides useful guidelines for successfully growing irises.
+New AIS members receive a copy of the AIS publication Basic Iris Culture, an informative booklet that provides useful guidelines for successfully growing irises.

 AIS members also receive a quarterly publication, IRISES The Bulletin of the American Iris